AI Car Damage Detection: How it works

 Both precise labelling and thoughtful data selection are important for training high-performing damage detection models.

-Car damage detection via tracking method
+AI Car Damage Detection via tracking method

 Let's test this method on a cracked windshield.